Kelechi-Okorie/alx-higher_level_programming/0x0B-python-input_output/README.md

 File 6-load_from_json_file.py - function that creates an Object from a JSON file
 File 7-add_item.py - script that adds all arguments to a Python list and saves them to a file
 File 8-class_to_json.py - returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object
 File 9-student.py - defines a class Student with some instance attributes
+File 10-student.py - Class student that defines a student bases on 9-student.py